How to Turn a Posterior Baby: Tips From an OP Mom

 If your baby is posterior or breech there could be a chance that your hips could have a slight torsion that needs to be corrected.
 Having your hips aligned prepares the way for your baby to easily slip out the birth canal.

-7 Labor with Vertical Positions
+7 Stand or Use Vertical Positions

 Slow dancing and sitting on your exercise (or birthing) ball is also an excellent way to wiggle your baby out.
 You can also continue the hip rotations and thrusts you practiced before labor.

-8 Labor on Hands and Knees.
+8 Crawl or Labor on Your Hands and Knees

 9 Apply Sacral Pressure